GES

 a:b :: c:d → a × d = b × c

-To find a missing term when three of four values in a proportion are known.
+Cross-multiply to find the missing term when the problem gives three of four values in a proportion.

 Divide quantity in ratio a:b